kmc6/F1/README.md

 <sub>Figure 15 - Heatmap to show correlation coefficients for consistency of driver performance and driver age features.</sup>

-MA was repeated without the highly correlated feaures as shown in figure 16 followed band 17.
+MA was repeated without the highly correlated feaures as shown in figure 16.
+This was used as the final dataset as input into the predictive models (Figure 17).

 ![Screenshot: Source Database](images/eda_feature_correlation_minus_highly_correlated_features.png)
 <sub>Figure 16 - Heatmap to show correlation coefficients for consistency of driver performance and driver age features (minus non-highly correlated features).</sup>